JensMueller2709/FAAAST-Service/docs/source/index.md

 ## Usage with Command Line

-This section provides a short introduction of the most important command line arguments.
-For more details see the [full documentation](./documentation/commandline.md).

-If not already done, follow the step in [Building from Source](#building-from-source).
+If not already done, follow the step in.

 1. Move to the output folder of the starter
 ```sh
 cd starter/target
 ```

 2. Execute the `.jar` file to start a FA³ST Service directly with a default configuration.
 Replace the `{path/to/your/AASEnvironment}` with your file to the Asset Administration Shell Environment you want to load with the FA³ST Service.
-If you just want to play around, you can use a example AASEnvironment from us [here](starter/src/test/resources/AASFull.json).
+If you just want to play around, you can use a example AASEnvironment from us [here](https://github.com/FraunhoferIOSB/FAAAST-Service/tree/main/starter/src/test/resources/AASFull.json).
 ```sh
 java -jar starter-{version}.jar -m {path/to/your/AASEnvironment}
 ```